wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     may arrest him without warrant.

-    (3) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, in response to a demand under subsection (1), refuses to give his name, address, or date of birth or gives false particulars thereof to any member of the Police.
+    (3) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, in response to a demand under subsection (1), refuses to give his name, address, or date of birth or gives false particulars thereof to any member of the Police.

+    Section 40(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41 Powers of Police to require surrender of airguns or antique firearms